Chapter One – No Words

 My breathing hitched as a man walked to the podium with a laptop and a glass of water.
 He began fiddling with his computer and settled his glass on a small table beside him.
 He took something from his jacket pocket

 He swiftly opened a pair of dark-rimmed glasses, sliding the pair up his sharp nose.
 He was unlike anyone I'd had ever seen.
 His features were strong and angular, perfectly fitting with his strategically placed disarray of hair.
-His locks of hair were silken in their appearance and could only be described as the color of autumn – all colors.
+His locks of hair were silken in their appearance and the color of autumn – all warm colors.
 He looked up briefly to speak to someone, and I nearly fell out of my seat.

-The color of his eyes were like spring grass.
-But that wasn't what unnerved me – it was the haunted look that dulled the once-vibrant color.
+The colors of his eyes were like spring grass, but that wasn't what unnerved me.
+The haunted look dulled the once-vibrant color.

 I felt a sudden pull, a shift of my extra perception.
 I looked around, and a sudden stillness filled me and the other spirits in the room.